DeathKing/pico/README.md

-# Go-pdf2image - convert PDF to images with progress
 # pico - convert PDF to images with progress

 A Go implementation for [@Belval](https://github.com/Belval)'s Python [pdf2image](https://github.com/Belval/pdf2image) but with progress support.